- EMERGING INITIATIVES

 - Massachusetts Personal Income Tax Credit.
 Individuals installing qualified solar and wind projects in Massachusetts may be eligible for a personal income tax credit worth the lesser of 15 percent of project costs or $1,000.
 For more information, visit the Department of Revenue's Residential Property Credits page.

 - Renewable Portfolio Standard (RPS) and Alternative Portfolio Standard (APS).
 Most retail electricity suppliers are required to obtain a certain percentage electricity from qualified renewable sources.
-Suppliers meet their annual obligations by acquiring a sufficient quantity of renewable energy credits (RECs) or solar renewable energy certificates (SRECs), which are issued to owners of renewable generation assets based on the amount of electricity they produce.
-For more information, visit the Massachusetts Department of Energy Resources (DOER).
+Suppliers meet their annual RPS obligations by acquiring a sufficient quantity of renewable energy certificates (RECs) or solar renewable energy certificates (SRECs), which are issued to owners of renewable generation assets based on the amount of electricity they produce.
+Suppliers meet their annual APS obligations by acquiring alternative energy certificates (AECs), which are issued to owners of systems that produce thermal energy.
+For more information, visit the Massachusetts Department of Energy Resources (DOER) webpages for the RPS and the APS.

 - MassCEC.
 MassCEC's Renewable Energy Generation division offers a number of grants and incentive programs for individuals interested in developing commercial and community scale wind; solar electricity; commercial and residential solar hot water; hydropower; and organics-to-energy.